Skyscanner/backpack/packages/bpk-component-carousel/README.md

 > Backpack carousel component.

 ## Description
-This component is used to display images in the form of a carousel, Users can browse through images by swipe.
+This component is used to display images in the form of a carousel, users can browse through images by swipe.
 It only works on mobile.

 ## Installation